Marius-Mulama/Astar-Path-Finding/README.md

 # A* Path Finding Algorithm Visualization

-Download th exe file (pathfinder.exe)
+Download the exe file (pathfinder.exe)

+Run the file

 Left click on the mouse button to draw the start, end points, and the obsatcles